Reference staff are available Monday through Friday, 8:30 a.m. to 5 p.m.

-The Transportation Library staff is here to serve the information needs of the Northwestern University community with individual research appointments and bibliographic instruction for classes.
+The Transportation Library staff is here to serve the information needs of the Northwestern University community with individual research appointments and user education for classes.
 Contact us to schedule an appointment.

 An online exhibit from Northwestern University Archives: